DigiLocker

-DigiLocker is an Indian digitization online service provided by Ministry of Electronics and Information Technology (MeitY), Government of India under its Digital India initiative.
-DigiLocker provides an account in cloud to every Aadhaar holder to access authentic documents/certificates such as driving license, vehicle registration, academic mark sheet in digital format from the original issuers of these certificates.
-It also provides 1GB storage space to each account to upload scanned copies of legacy documents.
+DigiLocker is an Indian state-owned cloud digitization service provided by the Indian Ministry of Electronics and Information Technology (MEITy) under its Digital India initiative.
+DigiLocker allows access to digital versions of various documents including driver's licenses, vehicle registration certificates and academic mark sheets.
+It also provides 1 GB storage space to each account to upload scanned copies of legacy documents.

 Users need to possess an Aadhaar number to use DigiLocker.
-For sign-up, the Aadhaar number and the one-time password sent to the Aadhaar-registered mobile number, need to be entered.
+During registration, user identity is verified using a one-time password (OTP) sent to the linked mobile number.

-The beta version of the service was rolled out in February 2015, and launched by Prime Minister Narendra Modi on 1 July 2015.
-The storage space provided was 100 MB initially, and was later increased to 1 GB.
-The individual file size for upload cannot exceed 10 MB.
+The beta version of the service was rolled out in February 2015, and was launched to the public by Prime Minister Narendra Modi on 1 July 2015.
+Storage space for uploaded legacy documents was initially 100 MB.
+Individual files are limited to 10 MB.

 In July 2016, DigiLocker recorded 2.013 million users with a repository of 2.413 million documents.
-The number of users saw a large jump of 753 thousand in April when the government had urged all municipal bodies to use DigiLocker to make their administration paperless.
+The number of users saw a large jump of 753,000 new users in April when the central government urged municipal bodies to use DigiLocker to make their administration paperless.